baobabKoodaa/blog/README.md

 - Write blog posts into **Markdown** files (easy to format and content will not be married to any platform)
 - **Expandable**: possible to embed custom React components into Markdown
 - Posts organized by **tags**
+- Teasers of posts are generated to front page with **infinite scroll** which gracefully degrades into pagination
 - Allow readers to be notified of updates with **RSS feed** and email newsletter

 ## Feel free to fork